- DT CEO Höttges meets with Hungarian PM.

 - Operator’s local unit Magyar Telekom accelerates developments in the country.

-Hungarian Prime Minister Viktor Orbán met with Deutsche Telekom CEO Timotheus Höttges yesterday to “review the challenges” of Hungary’s ongoing digital development.
+Hungarian Prime Minister (PM) Viktor Orbán met with Deutsche Telekom (DT) Chief Executive (CEO) Timotheus Höttges in mid‑November 2021 to “review the challenges” of Hungary’s ongoing digital development.

 The pair — who are said to consider each other “strategic partners” — agreed the country must “fully capitalise on the opportunities offered by digitisation”, according to the PM’s press chief.